adamfeuer/ADS129x-tools/README.md

 * TEXT – communication protocol switches to text.
 See the Communication Protocol section.
 * JSONLINES – communication protocol switches from text to [JSONLines](http://jsonlines.org/).
 This is a text-oriented serialization format with libraries in many languages.
 See the Communication Protocol section.
 * MESSAGEPACK – communication protocol switches from text to [MessagePack](https://msgpack.org).
 This is a concise binary serialization format with libraries in many languages.
 See the Communication Protocol section.
-* HEX – RDATA/RDATAC commands will encode data in hex.
+* HEX – RDATA commands will encode data in hex.
 * HELP – prints a list of available commands.

-##General Operation
+## General Operation

 The ADS129x chips are configured by reading and writing registers.
 See the chip datasheet for more information about configuring the ADS129x and reading data from it.